 A physician is on-call 24 hours a day for emergencies.
 To reach the physician on-call after hours, call our main number (413-732-7426).
 Our answering service will relay your message to the physician, who will return your call within 30 minutes.
 If you don't receive a return call within this timeframe, please call back and let the answering service know that you are making a second call.
 Please remember that this service is for emergencies only -- prescriptions will not be refilled after hours.

 Your medical records will only be released to you or a third party with your written request specifying exactly what is to be released.
 Please be sure to include the patient's full name, date of birth, and the complete address of where to mail the records.
 Please note that for your confidentiality and protection we do not fax medical records.
 As a professional courtesy, there is no charge if records are mailed to a physician or hospital.
-All other requests for records require a fee which must accompany the written request.
+All other requests for records require a flat fee of $15 which must accompany the written request.

 We understand that the healthcare system is becoming increasingly complex and we will do everything possible to assist you in this area.